Medication Search: Tibella

 Bone disease: If you have bone disease due to cancer or a metabolic condition causing too much calcium in your body, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Breast and ovarian cancer: Studies indicate an increased risk of breast and ovarian cancer with the use of combined estrogen and progestin therapy.
-Women who have a history of breast cancer should not use estrogens.
-Women with a family history of breast cancer or women with a history of breast lumps, breast biopsies, or abnormal mammograms should be closely monitored by their doctor if they use estrogens.
-Women should have a mammogram before starting hormone replacement therapy.
-Women taking estrogens should have regular breast examinations and should be taught how to do a breast self-examination.
+People who have a history of breast cancer should not use estrogens.
+People with a family history of breast cancer or people with a history of breast lumps, breast biopsies, or abnormal mammograms should be closely monitored by their doctor if they use estrogens.
+You should have a mammogram before starting hormone replacement therapy.
+People taking estrogens should have regular breast examinations and should be taught how to do a breast self-examination.

 Cholesterol: This medication may affect levels of cholesterol and triglycerides.
 If you have high blood cholesterol levels, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.